Dynamical thermalization and turbulence in social stratification models

 We study the nonlinear chaotic dynamics in a system of linear oscillators coupled by social network links with an additional stratification of oscillator energies, or frequencies, and supplementary nonlinear interactions.
 It is argued that this system can be viewed as a model of social stratification in a society with nonlinear interacting agents with energies playing a role of wealth states of society.
 The Hamiltonian evolution is characterized by two integrals of motion being energy and probability norm.
 Above a certain chaos border the chaotic dynamics leads to dynamical thermalization with the Rayleigh-Jeans (RJ) distribution over states with given energy or wealth.
 At low energies, this distribution has RJ condensation of norm at low energy modes.
 We point out a similarity of this condensation with the wealth inequality in the world countries where about a half of population owns only a couple of percent of the total wealth.
 In the presence of energy pumping and absorption, the system reveals features of the Kolmogorov-Zakharov turbulence of nonlinear waves.

-{\bf A mathematical model of social stratification in a society is introduced and investigated.
+{\bf Social stratification in a society is actively discussed in social sciencies \cite{marx,lenski,sanders,kerbo,wikistratif} and here we study a mathematical model of this phenomenon.
 The wealth levels of society are associated with energy levels of nearly constant density of states coupled by social network links between agents.
 It is shown that above a chaos border the nonlinear interactions between agents lead to chaos induced dynamical thermalization with the Rayleigh-Jeans (RJ) distribution over states.
 The distribution is characterized by temperature and chemical potential related to two integrals of nonlinear dynamics being system energy and the total probability norm.
 At low energy and temperature there is a phenomenon of RJ condensation actively studied experimentally and theoretically for light propagation in multimode optical fibers.
 Due to condensation a significant norm fraction is concentrated at lowest energy or wealth states.
 It is argued that such a RJ condensation describes the existence of a huge phase of poor households in a society and a tiny oligarchic phase that owns a big fraction of total wealth.
 In presence of energy injection at low energy states and absorption at high energies, a flow of energy or wealth from low to high energy modes appears which is similar to the Kolmogorov-Zakharov turbulence spectra of nonlinear waves.
-The Lorenz curves for wealth of households, obtained from the steady-state RJ distributions, are shown to be similar to the wealth distributions of households in the world countries. }
+The Lorenz curves for wealth of households, obtained from the RJ distributions, are shown to be similar to those in the world countries. }